Peaches (The Stranglers song): Legacy

 In a 2022 feature, Guitar World named "Peaches" as having the fourth-best bassline of all time.

 "Peaches" plays over the opening credits of Jonathan Glazer's 2000 film Sexy Beast.

 An edited version of "Peaches", minus the lyrics, was used as the closing theme tune to many of the TV chef Keith Floyd's Floyd on... television shows and during a party scene in the 1997 film Metroland.
 The song is also on the soundtrack of the video game Driver: Parallel Lines (2006).
 It was used by Adidas in advertising in the Netherlands in 2002.

 The song is heard in episode nine of series two of the TV series Gotham, the opening sequence of a 2006 Hollyoaks episode, and the 2011 film Killer Elite.

 Dub Pistols covered the song on their 2007 album, Speakers and Tweeters, with Rodney P on guest MC vocals and Terry Hall of the Specials singing the chorus.

 The song is used in episode 16 (2011) of the BBC series Being Human, when the hungry "teenage" vampire Adam stalks three teenage girls into a game arcade.

+"Peaches" is also featured in episode 5 of the first series of the sitcom White Gold (2017).

 The song was featured twice in the Back to Mine series of "after hours grooving" DJ mix albums, with Liam Howlett and Audio Bullys both including it.
 Simon Franks of the latter referred to it as "raw UK old school".

 The single was re-issued, with "Go Buddy Go", on green vinyl and with a new sleeve for Record Store Day in 2014.